 Do you love nature?
 Do you want to learn more about local plant, animal, and insect species?
 Do you want to learn about volunteer opportunities related to the natural environment?

-Tuleyome is teaming up with the University of California's extension program to teach members of the public how to become Certified California Naturalists!
-No advanced degrees or previous naturalist experience is required.
-This program is slated to launch in late 2017, and we need funding for educational materials, field trips, and scholarships for under-served members of the public in our rural communities.
+Tuleyome is teaming up with the University of California's extension program and the Woodland Public Library to teach members of the public how to become Certified California Naturalists!
+No advanced degrees or previous naturalist experience is required!

 The Tuleyome Boot Bank is a youth hiking boot lending program that provides high-quality hiking boots to local youth at no cost for the duration of their physical growth up to age 18.
 The Boot Bank, operated out of an antique milk truck by Davis Boy Scout Troop 111, will become available to the community at scheduled community locations.
 The Boot Bank was developed in response to the practical challenge faced by families in purchasing high quality, well-fitting hiking boots for youths with ever-increasing shoe sizes.
 It's simply not economical for most families to purchase such boots that may be worn only a few times before they are outgrown.
 This circumstance detracts from youth interest and pleasure in hiking.

-- The Boot Bank was able to provide boots to children in excess of $3500 in 2017
+The Boot Bank was able to provide boots to children in excess of $3500 in 2017 when it first launched.

 The mission of the Tuleyome Land Conservation and Stewardship Program (TLCSP) is to permanently protect ecological, recreational, and strategically important lands that implement our policy, and work to protect the wild heritage and agricultural heritage of the region.
 Our most recent acquisition was the Silver Spur Ranch in the heart of the new Berryessa Snow Mountain National Monument.